|Nutrition Facts (per serving)|

 3 cups warm water

-Peel, core, and cut quinces in half.
-Place in 9 x 12 baking dish, flesh side up.
+Preheat oven to 350 F. Place quince in 9 x 12 baking dish, flesh side up.
 Cover each quince half generously with butter.
 Sprinkle with sugar.
 Fill baking dish with water.

-Bake in a 350 F oven for 45 minutes to 1 hour, until quinces are a golden color and soft.
+Bake 45 minutes to 1 hour, until quinces are a golden color and soft.

 Allow it to sit 15 minutes before serving.